 If you intend supplying/selling fireworks, outside of the periods outlined above, you must apply for an "All-year" license to supply/sell fireworks granted by South Yorkshire Fire and Rescue Authority under the Fireworks Regulations 2004, at a cost of £500 per annum.
-All year licence applications can be obtained from the following website: http://www.syfire.gov.uk/Fireworksretailers.asp
+To obtain an application form please email tfs.cs@syfire.gov.uk or call 0114 253 2923.